Updated June 2026

 Can I write all 9 exams?

 Yes.
 Nothing prevents you from writing multiple exams if your role requires them.
-Some senior practitioners with broad responsibilities may need to hold several.
-That said, most candidates will write two to three exams relevant to their specific registration category.
+Senior practitioners with broad responsibilities may need to hold several.
+That said, most candidates write two to three exams relevant to their specific registration category.

 Who delivers the exams now?

-Fitch Learning administers the content and testing for all nine exams under CIRO's Proficiency Model, replacing CSI which administered the CSC.
+Fitch Learning administers the content and testing for all nine exams under CIRO's Proficiency Model, replacing the Canadian Securities Institute (CSI), which administered the CSC.

 Do I need to write the CIRE if I already have a CFP or CFA?